lbalbi/big_data_datasets/README.md

 ### - wikidata [1]:

   The wikidata acts as the main storage for the structured data of Wikipedia.
   Each statement is composed of a **claim**, its **property-value** pair, its **references** and possible **qualifiers** (other property-value pairs that add context).
   Due to its crowd-sourced nature, it is known that Wikidata contains several contradicting statements that can be contextualized with qualifiers (e.g. see the examples <Jerusalem, CapitalOf, State of Palestine> and <Jerusalem, CapitalOf, Israel> with the qualifiers "statement disputed by" and "statement supported by" in https://www.wikidata.org/wiki/Q1218 ).
+The wikidata contains a total of 12,286 property types that serve as the predicate of a statement.

 <br />

 ### -  wikinegata [2]:

   The wikinegata was obtained from a subset of wikidata along with a set of derived "useful" negative statements.
-  The data
+Therefore, it also covers the majority of the property types in Wikidata, although the authors have not made the exact number available.
+To gain access to the dataset one must contact the authors through the corresponding weblink in the datasets' table.

 <br />

 ### - ConceptNet 5.X [3]:

 The Conceptnet is a KG that connects words and expressions of natural language through labeled edges to model general knowledge.
 It was constructed from expert-collected data, crowd-sourced data and through semi-automatic information retrieval methods.
+It contains a total of 34 relations with canonical English names but can apply to text in any language.
 The first version of the ConceptNet 5 was released in 2016.
 Since then it has periodically been update up to v5.8.

 <br />

 ### - Uncommonsense [4]:

+The Uncommonsense dataset was the first large dataset built with informative negative statements about everyday concepts.
+Furthermore, it provides explanations on the provenance of negatives

 <br />